Skip to Main Content

 Account management interface

-Interactive Brokers has cleaned up its account management site, which you have to log into separately from the main trading platform, unlike the rest of the industry, though you can still trade here.
+Interactive Brokers has cleaned up its account management site, which you have to log into separately from the main trading platform, though you can still trade here.
 It has a clean dashboard layout — with account balances, top positions, clearer menus, and one-click links to “high-frequency” parts of the site, such as downloadable activity reports, tax forms, funds transfer and the like.
 Plus, a trade button allows you to launch an order ticket quickly.

 It’s a welcome change from the prior layout and may now be the easiest-to-use account site among the major online brokers.